matwerber1/aws-alexa-smart-home-demo/README.md

 As I revisit this logic, I **do** like the idea of keeping the complex nested structures for things like capabilities as part of the Alexa skill's source code, as these (should) be static for a given model and firmware version and generally only need to be retrieved by the Alexa Lambda.

 However, I imagine that in a production scenario, you could have the same model number and firmware version built by multiple manufacturers, so it feels wrong to include this as a static attribute.
 I think it would be better to move this to either an attribute on a per-thing basis in the IoT device registry or to a separate data store like DynamoDB.

+#### Modifying Shadow's Desired State from the Physical Device

+Most of the literature I read calls for two de-facto rules:
+1. Physical device should only modify `reported` **never** modify `desired` state in the device shadow.
+2. Cloud should only modify `desired` state; the physical device will receive the shadow delta via MQTT and act accordingly.

+I agree with #2, but ran into challenges with this demo that could only be solved by breaking rule #1.

+First, for this project, my functional requirements are such that:
+1. The thermostat should be controllable by both cloud-side and physical button on device
+2. The user's physical interaction with the thermostat should always overrule desired state (if any) previously set by the cloud

+The challenge I ran in to was this:
+1. Hypothetically, say a user previously asked Alexa to set mode to COOL; Alexa (via Lambda) set `desired` state to `COOL`, the thermostat received a shadow delta via MQTT, and accordingly changed the mode to COOL and sent a `reported` state value of `COOL` back to the shadow.
+Desired and reported state match, we are at peace.
+2. User walks up to the thermostat and presses a button to change the mode to `HEAT`.
+The device correctly changes the physical mode and then sends a shadow update of `reported = HEAT`.
+3. AWS IoT Shadow Service now sees a delta in state, because `reported = HEAT` but `desired = COOL` (from previous Step 1)
+4. Shadow Service sends a shadow delta message to the thermostat (desired = COOL)
+5. Thermostat sees that desired state is COOL, changes physical state to COOL, and sends a shadow update of `reported = COOL`.
+6. Again, reported and desired state are in harmony and equal COOL, but our user wants the mode to be HEAT.

+The only way I could solve for the problem above was to have the physical ESP32 thermostat clear the `desired` state when the user physically interacts to change the mode (i.e. pushes the mode button).

+I think the **theory** behind my solution is correct, but the actual implementation is faulty as I didn't account for scenarios where, for example, the device is disconnected from the internet and the user presses a button.
+In such a case, the command to "clear" the desired state would be dropped and when the device re-connects, we would again run into the same problem.

+Now, if your business use case was such that "orders from the cloud should always override user's physical interaction with the device', then this would be a non-issue.
+For normal retail and consumer smart home applications, I imagine user interaction should always take precedent.
+For commercial, industrial, and other large-scale use cases, perhaps cloud should always take precedent?

+Would love to hear thoughts from anyone that has production experience with this type of scenario.

 ## User Stories